kaylaewood/mod_0_skills/top_down_design.md

+# How to Become a Turing Student
-# 1 how to become a turing student
+- 1 become a turing student
     - 1.1 decide turing is the best
         - 1.1.1 research programming schools
             - 1.1.1.1 google programming schools in denver